 We arrived late Friday night to the Anna Wulf House Bed and Breakfast, which served as our lovely accomodations for the weekend.
 The next morning was probably one of the best breakfasts we have had in awhile.
 Every detail to perfection (notice the strawberries on the juice glasses) and unbeatable service from the ever-so-friendly proprietors.
-A great way to start the day with juice, coffee, yogurt w/ granola, and a homemade casserole made with Canadian bacon, eggs, and potatoes.

 Next, we were off to see the Redwoods to do some hiking.